 Caregiving in a Pandemic: When the Professional and Personal Collide

-By Sheilah M. Gauch, LICSW, M.Ed., Principal of Dearborn Academy
+By Sheilah M. Gauch, LICSW, M.Ed., Principal and Clinical Director

 As days turned to weeks, I started to feel my anxiety about my own children’s stress in navigating remote learning creeping up on me.
 Both of my children just returned to their community school this past fall after years of being in out-of-district placements.
 Both children were adamant about being in their community school – and the leap was a scary, anxiety-producing one for us as their parents.
 Fortunately, they are well supported at their local school, with caring special educators.
 However, what would happen now in the pandemic to all of their hard-fought progress?